OpenWebAdvocacy/website/src/pages/walled-gardens.md

 > > <cite>Reddit user</cite>
 >
 > … <br />
-> But not exactly surprising either, given that **Apple has staked its future on service-based revenue that includes sales generated from the App Store**."
+> But not exactly surprising either, given that **Apple has staked its future on service-based revenue that includes sales generated from the App Store**.
 > <cite>[For developers, Apple’s Safari is crap and outdated - Perry Sun (July 2021)](https://blog.perrysun.com/2021/07/15/for-developers-safari-is-crap-and-outdated/) <br />(emphasis added)</cite>